Ctenophorus parviceps: Evolution

-The Ctenophorus dragon lizards of Australia is one fascinating example of continent-wide adaptive radiation.
+The Ctenophorus dragon lizards of Australia is one example of continent-wide adaptive radiation.
 Significant levels of divergence between Ctenophorus parviceps and related species can be traced back to specialisation in habitat as each species occurs in different botanical districts.

 Their habitat has strong effects on the evolution of limb and body form in agamid lizards.
 Head and limb dimension variations between dragon lizards also occur due to differing their performance traits and behaviour.
 Terrestrial members of the Australian ctenophorus radiation have evolved different refuge-seeking strategies, including digging burrows in the sand or loose soils or hiding in areas covered by shrubs or grasses.
 The Gnaraloo heath dragon does not burrow, instead retreats to hiding areas such as rock crevices, shrubs, grass or sleep in the open.
 There are relatively low rates of evolution in terms of size and shape for the rock-dwelling Ctenophorus lineages such as the Gnaraloo heath dragon.
 Burrowing or maneuvering through complex habitats imposes more selective demands that contribute to higher levels of diversification for ground-dwelling Ctenophorus lineages.

-Because of convergent evolution, similarities between amagids from various continents can be noticed.
+Because of convergent evolution, similarities between agamids from various continents can be noticed.
 Agamids such as Pebble-mimicking dragons resemble certain species hailing from North America, Central Asia, South America and Australia.

 In terms of evolution in colour patterns for the species, crypsis plays a key role.
 In order for Gnaraloo heath dragons to avoid detection by other animals or predators, their colour variation must adapt to their habitual background.
 This evolution of colour variation exhibits the necessity to avoid predation due to natural selection and discernable signalling functions to mate with other Ctenophorus parviceps lizards.